-Nothing is as disappointing as spending big bucks at the saloon to get your hair colored only for it to fade after a few weeks due to poor aftercare.
+Nothing is as disappointing as spending big bucks at the salon to get your hair colored only for it to fade after a few weeks due to poor aftercare.

 You need to understand that it’s not only about getting an exquisitely colored hair; it’s also about keeping it healthy.
 Otherwise, your dyed hair can easily become lifeless and dull.